appt-org/accessibility-code-examples/accessibility-group/net-maui.md

     </HorizontalStackLayout.GestureRecognizers>
 </HorizontalStackLayout>
 ```

+When you only use `IsInaccessibleTree="True"` the following descriptions will be read by the screen reader:

+- iOS: "Button"
-If you only use ***IsInaccessibleTree="True"*** then on iOS it will read "Button".
-On Android however it will read "Menu image, menu label, double tap to activate".
+- Android: "Menu image, menu label, double tap to activate"

+When you also provide `SemanticProperties.Description="Menu container"`, the descriptions will be:

-After replacing ***AutomationProperties.IsInAccessibleTree="True"*** with ***SemanticProperties.Description="Menu container"*** it will read on iOS: "Menu container, Button" and on Android: "Menu container, double tap to activate".
+- iOS: "Menu container, Button"
+- Android: "Menu container, double tap to activate"